How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Kentucky?

 Kentucky caps interest at 19% or 4% above Federal Reserve rate.
-Charging above the legal limit is usury - in Kentucky, the penalty is: borrower can recover twice the excess interest.
+Charging above the legal limit is usury - in Kentucky, the penalty is: knowing usury forfeits the entire interest; twice the interest paid may be recovered within two years (krs 360.020).
 Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in Kentucky?